amipy/modules/README.md

   If you want to show how many questions there are as well, IE: "1/10", type newForm.ask(showRemaining=True)" Subtitude newForm for the name of your form.

+PS.
+Hell, I keep making typos and having to change this readme.